tqandrade/snmp-fiberhome/README.md

 ## delOnu() and delOnuByMacAddress()

 **Description:** Deletes a particular ONU.
-If the ONU is successfully deleted, the function returns the mac address of the respective ONU deleted, otherwise false.
+If the ONU is successfully deleted, the function returns the `macAddress` of the respective ONU deleted, otherwise `false`.

 **Function signature:**